BrightcoveOS/ios-player-samples/README.md

 Player samples demonstrate how to utilize the core SDK.
 These are intended to cover use cases like custom controls, analytics, and playback.

+#### SidecarSubtitles

+SidecarSubtitles samples demonstrate how to utilize the sidecarSubtitles Plugin.

 [cocoapods]: http://www.cocoapods.org